Here’s the short version:

 And here’s the longer version:

 Catherine Avril Morris is a romance author, a freelance writer, a mom, a wife, a musician, a reader, a runner, an enthusiastic eater, a loafer, a dog-walker, a breaker-upper of spats between toddlers, a cusser, a dreamer, a worrier, and an amateur gardener and chef…not necessarily in that order.
-She lives with her husband, two children and two dogs in Austin, Texas.
+She lives with her husband, three children and two dogs in Austin, Texas.

-A regular contributor to websites like Free Fun in Austin and TheAstrologer.com, Catherine also writes essays on romance novels and other books, as well as on parenting and grief.
+A longtime regular contributor to websites like Free Fun in Austin and TheAstrologer.com, Catherine also writes essays on romance novels and other books, as well as on parenting and grief.
 She was a cast member in the 2012 Listen to Your Mother show in Austin, in which she read a personal essay about her first child, August, who died unexpectedly at birth in January 2010.

 And, yes—back in the summer of 1992, Catherine had a small but pivotal role in the Richard Linklater film Dazed and Confused, which was filmed on a tiny budget and starred a bunch of unknown actors who ended up becoming really, really famous.
 (Uh…Catherine wasn’t one of those ones.)
 The film was released in 1993, ended up becoming a cult classic, and was even inducted into the Texas Film Hall of Fame in 2013.
 Catherine got to attend the film’s 20-year reunion and screening as well as the Hall of Fame induction ceremony.
 There she met Quentin Tarantino, who told her he loved her last scene in the movie—”That was the quintessential scene of the ’90s,” he exclaimed, which pretty much made Catherine’s year.